RonBulaon/PeopleCounter/README.md

       * The these scripts can be used with cron to regularly check or restart the scripts if needed.
       * YOu must move it to LiveOccupancyCounter directory to make it work properly.

 4. Run **forwarder.py** this will receive the count from sensors then forward it to port 8080 of the script above.
 This can be executed from same server or from remote device as gateway/forwarder.
-Just make sure that you have indicated the proper IP address' for remote and local.
+Just make sure that you have indicated the proper ports and IP addresses for remote and local.
     ```
     $ python3 forwarder.py
     ```